-If you’re looking strictly at cleaning the floors go for an upright or a stick vacuum.
-The former covers a larger area better but these are bulky heavy while the latter works great for smaller homes as the primary cleaner and in larger homes that can quickly clean high traffic areas.
+If you’re looking strictly at cleaning the floors, go for an upright or a stick vacuum.
+The former covers a larger area better but these are bulky heavy while the latter works great for smaller homes as the primary cleaner and in larger houses that can quickly clean high traffic areas.

 For homes with a lot of carpet space look for something with a motorized brush, this will help it pick up dirt not just on the surface but underneath the strands as well.

-The larger the brush the better, this might be a weak point for vacuums at this price range but if your home doesn’t have really thick carpet, their performance should be enough.
+The larger the brush, the better, this might be a weak point for vacuums at this price range, but if your home doesn’t have thick carpet, their performance should be enough.

 Small homes with limited storage space are better multipurpose that can clean more than just one area.

-Canister and 2-in-1 vacuums come to mind here, you can configure these machines in different settings so that they’ll be able to clean floors, upholstery, windows all the way up to the ceiling.
+Canister and 2-in-1 vacuums come to mind here; you can configure these machines in different settings so that they’ll be able to clean floors, upholstery, windows up to the ceiling.